-There are two common sets of symptoms that may indicate PPB:
+There are 2 common sets of symptoms that may indicate PPB:

-- Sudden, stressful breathing may be caused by air escaping from the lung cysts into the chest cavity.
-This is called pneumothorax (air in the chest cavity).
-However, there are many other causes of pneumothorax.
+Sudden, stressful breathing may be caused by air escaping from the lung cysts into the chest cavity.
+This is called pneumothorax, meaning there is air in the chest cavity.
+It is important to note that there are many other causes of pneumothorax.

-If a tumor is diagnosed, relieving symptoms and side effects remains an important part of your child’s medical care and treatment.
-This may also be called symptom management, palliative care, or supportive care.
-Be sure to talk with the health care team about symptoms your child experiences, including any new symptoms or a change in symptoms.
+If PPB is diagnosed, relieving symptoms remains an important part of your child’s medical care and treatment.
+Managing symptoms may also be called "palliative care" or "supportive care."
+It is often started soon after diagnosis and continued throughout treatment.
+Be sure to talk with your child's health care team about the symptoms your child experiences, including any new symptoms or a change in symptoms.

 The next section in this guide is Diagnosis.
 It explains what tests may be needed to learn more about the cause of the symptoms.
 Use the menu to choose a different section to read in this guide.